 Weather also plays a crucial role in determining a vehicle's fuel efficiency.
 Adverse weather conditions often force a vehicle's engines to work harder in order to achieve the same level of performance possible in calmer conditions.
 Weather can affect a vehicle's fuel efficiency regardless of the four general terrain categories in which the vehicle is designed to operate; even vehicles operating in space can be affected by "space weather" (solar and magnetic storms, etc.) if the GM decides to incorporate such phenomena into an adventure.
-P2G does include some adverse space weather (namely an ongoing coronal mass ejection), and so this topic does bear some discussion.
+For purposes of this discussion, only planetary weather phenomena will be discussed.